shuftipro/Android-SDK/README.md

 Additional Shufti Pro [resources](verification-without-ocr) can better guide better in understanding the technical requirements of Verification without OCR.

 * ### With Rest Api
 If you opt for mobile verification with Shufti Pro’s Rest API, a web-view built upon HTML 5 will be displayed to the end user.
-ALl data points and fields are adequately defined in the Rest API.
+All data points and fields are adequately defined in the Rest API.
 The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).

 For more details on technical requirements for Verification with Rest API, kindly visit Shufti Pro’s resource page [here.](verification-with-rest-api)